Best Canadian Tech Stocks

 Technology stocks have far outpaced traditional companies in growth due to the scalable nature of their products and wide applications, particularly in software.
 Some of the hottest sectors in software include enterprise software, cloud computing, artificial intelligence, digital payments, and digital content.
 On the other hand, hardware companies have also grown spectacularly due to the ever-increasing demand for smartphones and computers.

 However, investors should beware that the long-term success rate in the technology sector is shallow due to intense competition and short lifecycles of companies compared to traditional sectors.
 Also, tech companies are often loss-making in the early years due to customer acquisition efforts and the time they take for their markets to mature.
-That being said, the technology sector has by far been the biggest wealth creator for investors over the past decade, and the sector has massive growth prospects ahead of it.
+That being said, the technology sector has been the biggest wealth creator for investors over the past decade, and the sector has massive growth prospects ahead of it.

 The Best Tech Stocks in Canada –